lllangWV/Python_Development_VScode/02_VSCode_In_Action.md

 ### Python Debugging

+VSCode's integrated debugging support allows developers to launch or attach to their running apps and debug with breakpoints, call stacks, and an interactive console.
+These capabilities make it an invaluable tool for developers seeking to quickly identify the root causes of issues without leaving their coding environment.

 If you're only interested in debugging a Python script, the simplest way is to select the down-arrow next to the run button on the editor and select `Python Debugger: Debug Python File`.